jimbateson/jamesbateson.co.uk/src/articles/digital-document-accessibility.md

 To do this (if you don't already see accessibility there) secondary click on the bottom toolbar (where the language etc is shown) and choose to show the accessibility checker.

 As well as being easier to access and show the checker, it also shows a handy little status as you create your document.
 Either "Accessibility: Good to go" or "Accessibility: Investigate" along with an icon.

+Tip: You can also toggle the "Keep accessibility checker running white I work" checkbox off and and to hide/show in the status bar.

 ![Screenshot of the Powerpoint helper toolbar.
 Showing Accessibility Checker as being selected to show.](/images/screenshot-2023-04-28-at-16.20.08.png)